-The University of South Florida Police Department, USF Department of Emergency Management, and the USF Community Emergency Response Team are hosting safety education events and training for students, faculty, and staff.
-Promoted by the Clery Center, in 2008, National Campus Safety Awareness Month (NCSAM) was unanimously approved by Congress to encourage a public conversation on important topics in violence prevention at our nation's colleges and universities.
+The University of South Florida Police Department, USF Department of Emergency Management, and the USF Community Emergency Response Team participate in National Campus Safety Awareness Month (NCSAM) by hosting safety education events and training for students, faculty, and staff.
+Promoted by the Clery Center, in 2008, NCSAM was unanimously approved by Congress to encourage a public conversation on important topics in violence prevention at our nation's colleges and universities.
 The Clery Center is a non-profit organization dedicated to guiding institutions of higher education to implement effective campus safety measures.

 In honor of National Campus Safety Awareness Month, the University of South Florida Police Department, USF Department of Emergency Management, and the USF Community Emergency Response Team host the annual USF Campus Safety Week.
 Numerous safety related trainings are provided free of charge to the USF community throughout the week, and the week culminates in the annual USF Campus Safety Day event.
 The event provides an opportunity to educate the campus community on safety, disaster preparedness, and crime prevention.

 Activities include: impaired driving simulations, motor vehicle crash rollover simulations, fire extinguisher demonstrations, and K-9 demonstrations.
 Specialized equipment like SWAT Team gear and bomb detection technology, along with fire department and law enforcement vehicles on display.
 Law enforcement, fire rescue, and emergency management personnel will be on-hand to answer questions and talk about their work.